MicrosoftDocs/azure-dev-docs/articles/terraform/getting-started-cloud-shell.md

 The following steps address the first scenario where you do the following tasks:

-- Verify the current Azure subscription
+- View the current Azure subscription
 - List all available Azure subscriptions for the current Microsoft account
 - Switch to another Azure subscription

-1. To verify the current Azure subscription, use the [az account show](/cli/azure/account#az-account-show) command.
+1. To view the current Azure subscription, use [az account show](/cli/azure/account#az-account-show).

     ```azurecli
     az account show